KxSystems/docs/docs/wp/disaster-floods/index.md

 q)change_zone:{$[y=`EDT;x-04:00;y=`CDT;x-05:00;x-06:00]}
 ```

-The features, along with information about what the projected rainfall over the days following the event were also extracted and joined back onto the dataset
+The features, along with information about the projected rainfall in the days following the event, were also extracted and joined onto the dataset

 ```q
 q)range:{(within;x;(,;(+;(-:;2);y);y))}